7 Average Shipping Time Statistics For eCommerce Stores

 Customer expectations for shipping speed vary significantly across product categories.
 Everyday items and groceries typically demand the fastest delivery windows, with many shoppers expecting same-day options.

 Fashion and apparel customers often accept 2-3 day shipping timeframes.
-However, delivery speed has accelerated by about 40% since 2020, with average times dropping from 6.6 days to just 4.2 days.
+However, delivery speed has accelerated significantly since 2020, with average times improving substantially across categories.

 Premium and luxury product buyers sometimes show more patience, focusing on packaging quality and overall experience rather than speed alone.